Helperbird/website/src/pages/help/features/how-to-use-speech-to-text-or-dictation-on-any-website.md

 new: false
 footer: true
 header: true
-updated: false
+updated: true
-layout: templates/new/help/post-new.html
-title: How to Use Voice Typing in Helperbird
+title: How to Use Voice Typing (Speech to Text) on Any Website
 description:
-  Learn how to use Helperbird's Voice Typing feature to dictate text on any website.
-Speak your thoughts and let Helperbird transcribe them into written text.
+  Learn how to use Helperbird's Voice Typing feature to speak and have your words typed out.
+Perfect for hands-free writing, dictation, or when typing is difficult.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,